gpathela/TradingReportingEngine/README.md

 - **Filtering**: Filters events based on specified criteria.
 - **JSON Reporting**: Reports filtered events in JSON format via an HTTP response.
 - **Extensible Design**: Designed to easily add more filtering criteria without impacting existing filters.
-- **API Documentation**: Uses Swagger for API documentation and testing.
+- **API Documentation**: Uses Swagger for API documentation and testing. htttp://localhost:8080/swagger.html

 ## API Details
 - **Find all trades: Provides a pageable list of all trades
 - **Find by Default condition: A default query is configured for quick access
-- **Find by Conditions: Combination of Buyer, Seller, Currency & Amount (EQuals, GREATER_THAN, LESS_THAN).
+- **Find by Conditions: Combination of Buyer, Seller, Currency & Amount (EQUALS, GREATER_THAN, LESS_THAN).
 More that one condition can be used to search.
-Consider following example
+Consider following condition to search
 ```
 {
     "conditions": [